nimh-dsst/abcd-fasttrack2bids/README.md

 You can control the number of concurrent downloads, unpackings, and conversions you want to run with the `--n-download`, `--n-unpack`, and `--n-convert` arguments.
 Alternatively, you can set all three to the same thing with `--n-all`.
 This allows for separately specifying the allowed concurrency on your own local system.
 For instance, at NIH we use only 6 concurrent downloads to be resepctful of the filesystem and network bandwidth, but 12 concurrent unpackings and 12 concurrent conversions to speed up the the very parallel processes.

-## Time to download, unpack, and convert
+## Time to filter, download, unpack, convert, correct, and rsync back

-FILL IN THE BLANK.
+The whole workflow regularly runs in less than 45 minutes for one MRI session, usually less than 30 minutes.
+But it's better to set a maximum time of 60 minutes for one MRI session, just in case.
+If you group many at once then expect the performance to vary from that.

 ## Examples